owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 * `<relative/path>` takes precedence over the `<resource_id>`, both are optional
 {{< /hint >}}

+* Good, because the web UI does not need to look up the space id in a registry to build an API request for the `/dav/space` endpoint
 * Good, because the URLs reveal a relevant path context to users
 * Good, because everything after the `#` is not sent to the server, building the webdav request to list the folder is offloaded to the clients
 * Good, because powerusers can navigate by updating the path in the url